Where should I look for job openings?

 EU nationals as well as citizens from Malta, Cyprus, Iceland, Norway, Liechtenstein and Switzerland may work throughout the year.
 All other international students (including Croatian students) with a residence permit may work for a total of 120 days or 240 half-days (4 hours/day) per year, provided that the visa or residence permit do not explicitly prohibit this.

-There is no limit on how much you can work as an undergraduate student assistant employed by the university and Seezeit student services on top of the 120 days or 240 half-days .
+There is no limit on how much you can work as an undergraduate student assistant employed by the university and Seezeit student services on top of the 120 days or 240 half-days.
+This also applies to self-employed jobs (without employment) on campus.

-As a non-EU student, you can work on a self-employed basis (without an employment contract).
-Please request permission from the foreigners registration office first.
+As a non-EU student, you can also work on a self-employed basis (without an employment contract) off campus.
+Please request permission from the immigration office first.

 Non-EU students must have a work permit in order to intern at a German company.
 Voluntary internships count towards the 120-day rule.
 However: Mandatory interships are part of your study programme and do not count towards the 120 days.